BHObserver/budget-app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I want to thank Al-Amin, Lucy, Assem and Reem for always availing themselves of detailed project discussions.
-I thank Microverse for the chance to become a software developer.
+I extend my sincere appreciation to Microvere for offering an invaluable learning experience.
+Additionally, I would like to express gratitude to [Gregoire Vella](https://www.behance.net/gregoirevella) on Behance for [Original design idea](https://www.behance.net/gallery/19759151/Snapscan-iOs-design-and-branding?tracking_source=) for the original design idea that inspired this application.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>